serokell/blog-posts/TON Contest/article.md

   executable code for the TVM.

-## Our competition entries
+## Our contest entries

 ### Asynchronous payment channel

-A “payment channel” is a smart-contract that allows two users to send payments to each other off-chain, thus saving on the transaction costs and not having to wait for a new block being issued every time.
-This way the payments can be as small and as frequent as needed, and the users still do not need to trust each other, as the final settlement is _guaranteed_ by the smart contract.
+A “payment channel” is a smart-contract that allows two users to send payments to each other off-chain, thus saving money (transaction fees) and time (you don't have to wait for a block to be issued).
+This way, the payments can be as small and frequent as needed, and the users still do not need to trust each other, as the final settlement is _guaranteed_ by a smart contract.

 After thinking about it for a couple of times, we realised that there was a pretty simple solution to the problem: the two parties can exchange signed messages where each message will, essentially, carry two numbers: the _total_ amounts paid by each of them so far.
-These two numbers will work as [Vector clock][wiki:vectorc] in traditional distributed systems and thus will induce a “happened-before“ order on the payment transactions, which will allow the contract to resolve any possible conflicts in the end.
-We played a little with the idea and realised that just one number is enough, however we still decided to keep both for UX purposes; we also decided to include the payment amount in every message merely for UX as well: without it if some of the messages get lost on their way, while the total sums and thus the final settlement will be correct, the users wouldn’t notice that something was lost.
+These two numbers will work as the [Vector clock][wiki:vectorc] in traditional distributed systems and thus will induce a “happened-before“ order on the payment transactions, which will allow the contract to resolve any possible conflicts in the end.
+We played a little with the idea and realised that just one number is enough, however we still decided to keep both for UX purposes; we also decided to include the payment amount in every message merely for UX as well.
+Without it, if some of the messages get lost on their way, while the total sums and thus the final settlement will be correct, the users wouldn’t notice that something was lost.

-In order to verify our idea we did a quick search, and to our great surprise did not find a lot of mentions of this simple and elegant payment channel protocol.
+In order to verify our idea, we did a quick search.
+To our great surprise, we did not find a lot of mentions of this simple and elegant payment channel protocol.

 In fact, we found only two:

-1. [this explanation][medium:paychan] of essentially the same idea but only for the case of a uni-directional channel, and
+1. [this explanation][medium:paychan] of essentially the same idea but only for the case of a uni-directional channel;
-2. [this tutorial][ptb:paychan] that present the same idea as ours, but does not go into a lot of detail regarding correctness and dispute resolution.
+2. [this tutorial][ptb:paychan] that presents the same idea as ours, but does not go into a lot of detail regarding correctness and dispute resolution.

 Somewhat puzzled we drafted our own specification of this protocol, trying to make it very detailed and focusing on the explanation of its correctness.
 After a couple of iterations it was ready and you are welcome to [have a look at it][spec].
-With the specification at hand we set off to write the code.
+With the specification at hand, we set off to write the code.

 We implemented the contract in Func and, following the recommendations of the